TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Index.rst

         you are reading by applying the "Edit on GitHub" workflow.
 All you need is a GitHub account.

-        ..  card-footer:: :ref:`How to make quick fixes <h2document:docs-contribute-github-method>`
+        ..  card-footer:: :ref:`How to make quick fixes <docs-contribute-github-method>`
             :button-style: btn btn-secondary stretched-link

     ..  card:: Local rendering